grking8/homepage/_posts/2019-10-20-configure-run-and-test-nginx-on-localhost.md

 To run Nginx in a Docker container and serve requests on port 8000 on your machine,

-`docker run --interactive -tty --publish 8000:80 nginx bash`
+`docker run --interactive --tty --publish 8000:80 nginx bash`

 (if you are on macOS, you might have to start the Docker daemon first by clicking on an icon)